-We inspected the medical, surgical, medical intensive care, and locked MH inpatient units.
-We also inspected the Emergency Department, OR, and dental and primary care outpatient (Blue Team) clinics.
-Additionally, we reviewed relevant documents and 10 employee training records, and we conversed with key employees and managers.
+At the West Haven campus, we inspected the community living center; one medical/surgical unit; the telemetry/step-down, behavioral health, surgical intensive care, and medical intensive care inpatient units; the OR; the Emergency Department; the dental clinic; and two primary care clinics.
+At the Newington campus, we inspected the urgent care and dental clinics and two primary care clinics.
+Additionally, we reviewed relevant documents and 40 employee training records, and we conversed with key employees and managers.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.